A new mandatory compliance report released by Microsoft shows how it declares profits in different European nations to reduce its tax bill.

 Key Highlights

-- The use of transfer pricing allows profit allocation across jurisdictions.
+- The report details the use of transfer pricing for tax reductions.

 Real-World Impact